Why there’s no need to remove query strings from static resources

 Use Sirv for the highest possible score

-By hosting your images with Sirv, you'll resolve some of the performance issues that really count:
+By hosting your images with Sirv, you'll achieve a great score in these crucial performance areas:

 - Optimize images